matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-**Account Activation**: If this is your first transaction after depositing, you will be prompted to "Authorize to Sign account activation."
-(Check our [FAQ](./faq.md#what-is-the-account-activation-fee?) for more information on account activation.)
+> **If this is your first transaction after depositing or funding your zkSync account, see the [Account Activation](#account-activation) section.**

 > **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Mint NFT."**
-> - Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
+> - Signing the message will generate your zkSync Layer 2 private key (remember, it is good practice to read the messages you sign).
 </br>

 <!-- 5.
 Authorize to Mint NFT.